Stages You Can Go Through As You Improve Your People Skills

 - Or you could take some steps to improve your situation, but they don't amount to much and make you even more discouraged.

-- You can feel so down on life and lacking in confidence that you don't want to try anything ("What's the point?
+- You can feel so down on life and low in confidence that you don't want to try anything ("What's the point?
 I'll get rejected/make an idiot of myself/not have anything to say")

-- Your sour mood can hinder your capacity to improve yourself, because you can not feel like talking to anyone.
+- Your mood can hinder your capacity to make improvements, because you can not feel like talking to anyone.
 You may get invited to a party, come up with several scenarios about how it'll be a disappointing waste of time, then decide it's not worth going.

-- You can feel caught in a Catch-22 in that you need to be around people to not be so awkward, but you can't be around people because you don't want them to see what a dork you are.
+- You can feel caught in a Catch-22 in that you need to be around people to not be so awkward, but you can't be around people because you don't want them to see what a supposed loser failure you are.

 This doesn't happen to everyone either, but many people who have recovered from their social ineptitude remember a specific time where they feel like they hit bottom.
-What happens is the difficult nature of your situation just hits you all at once and you crumble.
-It may be triggered a particularly tough social failure, or just the realization that your up-until-now half-hearted attempts to change won't work.
+The difficult nature of their situation just hits them all at once and they crumble.
+It may be triggered a particularly tough social failure, or just the realization that their up-until-now half-hearted attempts to change won't work.

-This is another one that doesn't happen to everyone.
-It comes up when you first start getting serious about improving and you find some advice that seems really helpful.
-For a while you can think that just because you've read the information and understand it intellectually, that you're actually skilled in real life.
+This may come up when you first start getting serious about making changes and find some advice that seems really helpful.
+For a while you can think that just because you've read the information and understand it intellectually that you're actually skilled in real life.